kartoza/rir-dashboard/documentation/docs/tutorial/administrator_tutorial.md

 👨‍🏫 To find the link to an online layer so that you can copy it over and create your layer in the RIR Dashboard, Right-click on the browser page, click on inspect and then select network.
 Hard refresh your screen and look through the url links until you see the layer url.
 This is the url that you need to copy.

-For example is below url.
-Please copy it:

 ![Home Lands Data](../assets/screenshots/homelandsurl.png)